Builder Licensing (Online)

 [eLearning] How long do I have to complete each course?

 The course must be completed in full within one year of the initial enrollment date.
-Any requests for course extensions will incur a standard administrative fee of $150+GST.
+Any requests for course extensions will incur a standard administrative fee, up to $150+GST.
 Course deferrals will provide students access to the course and final exam for one additional year.
 All requests for course extensions must be submitted via email to education@chbabc.org.

 [Online Recording] What is an Online Recording?